Looking For Psychodynamic Psychotherapists!

 • Complete progress notes, treatment plans, and billing documents in a timely manner

-• Engage with patients in a timely and professional manner, responding to initial inquiries within 24 hours
+• Engage with patients in a timely and professional manner

 • Track and meet requirements to keep professional license active